 Our Rex Bakery friends often ask where “Rex” and “Artisan” come from

 At the end of his career he trained officer cadets at Cambridge University – typically getting up at 5am to work on his own workshop projects, working a full day & then coming home to continue his graft.
-Sadly he died only in his 60s after suffering a rare & severe form of arthritis leaving him totally debilitated, unable even to wash & shave himself.
+Sadly he died young in his 60s after suffering a rare & severe form of arthritis leaving him totally debilitated, unable even to wash & shave himself.
 Rex left an incredible legacy of work ethic & artisan passion to his grandson & the name Rex is in our own son’s names in his memory.

 Besides – it’s a short sharp fabulous name, and as the Rex Bakery aims to be a sharp & modern take on artisan baking, this seemed the natural choice.